sintel-dev/Draco/README.md

 ### 2. Create a GreenGuardLoader

-Once you have the CSV files ready, you will need to import the `orion.loader.GreenGuardLoader` class and create an instance passing:
+Once you have the CSV files ready, you will need to import the `greenguard.loader.GreenGuardLoader` class and create an instance passing:

 * `path - str`: The path to the folder where the 4 CSV files are